 IoT platforms and tools are considered as the most significant component of the IoT ecosystem.
 Any IoT device permits to connect to other IoT devices and applications to pass on information using standard Internet protocols.
 IoT platforms fill the gap between the device sensors and data networks.
-IoT platforms connect the data to the sensor system and give insights using back-end applications to create a sense of the plenty of data developed by the many sensors.
+It connects the data to the sensor system and gives insights using back-end applications to create a sense of the plenty of data developed by the many sensors.

 The Internet of Things (IoT) is the future of technology that helps the Artificial intelligence (AI) to regulate and understand the things in a considerably stronger way.

 We have picked up a mix of best known IoT platforms and tools that help you to develop the IoT projects in an organized way.

 Zetta is API based IoT platform based on Node.js.
 It is considered as a complete toolkit to make HTTP APIs for devices.
 Zetta combines REST APIs, WebSockets to make data-intensive and real-time applications.
 The following are some notable features.

 - It can run on the cloud, or a PC, or even modest development boards.